dotnet/msbuild/documentation/specs/rar-as-service.md

 There is one big concern and that is how to handle multiple requests at once.
 As right now, RAR task is not prepared for multi-thread use.

-One of the biggest challenges with RAR as service, is to make execution and caching of RAR task thread-safe, since in most cases there will be multiple clients request data from it at once.
+One of the biggest challenges with RAR as service, is to make execution and caching of RAR task thread-safe, since in most cases there will be multiple clients requesting data from it at once.

-Following areas has to be addressed to allow concurrent execution of RAR:
+So far, we have identified following areas that have to be addressed to allow concurrent execution of RAR tasks:

 - thread safety (static variables, shared data structures, caching, ...)
 - environmental variables virtualization